 complement 7 = 1001

-This proved to be very useful for machine computation - usage of complement code to represent negatives allows engineers to use addition scheme for both addition and subtraction, thus simplifying the design of ALU (arithmetic and logical unit - part of processor).
-Also, this representation easily detects on overflow, and then there are not enough bits to represent the given number.
+This proved to be very useful for machine computation - usage of complement code to represent negatives allows engineers to use an addition scheme for both addition and subtraction, thus simplifying the design of ALU (arithmetic and logical unit - part of the processor).
+This representation easily detects overflow, and then there are not enough bits to represent the given number.

 0111 binary 7

 0100 result of addition 4

 1111 two's complement of 1